Home

 History

-By 1925 Contract Bridge, or just Bridge, was a popular entertainment card game in the US for avid card players and for people with time on their hands.
+By 1925 Contract Bridge, or just Bridge, was an entertaining and challenging card game for card players with time on their hands.
 This game evolved from whist and auction bridge.

 Many championship players added new concepts to the game as the game continued to evolve.
 One such player was Charles Goren, a domestic and international bridge champion who not only played, but was a widely read syndicated columnist and author on the game.
 With his merchandizing of bridge paraphernalia, he was the “guru” of Standard American Bridge in the US.